algorithm-archivists/algorithm-archive/chapters/tree_traversal/tree_traversal.md

     <img src="res/BFS_simple.png" width="500" height="500" />
 </p>

 And this is exactly what Breadth-First Search (BFS) does!
-On top of that, it can be implemented in the same way as the `DFS_stack(...)` function above, simply by swapping the `stack` for a `queue`, which is similar to a stack, exept that it only allows you to interact with the very first element instead of the last.
+On top of that, it can be implemented in the same way as the `DFS_stack(...)` function above, simply by swapping the `stack` for a `queue`, which is similar to a stack, except that it only allows you to interact with the very first element instead of the last.
 In code, this looks something like:

 {% method %}
 {% sample lang="jl" %}